stolle42/Tutorials/kubernetes/introduction.md

 - docker
 # Architecture
 The entire kubernetes entity is called **cluster**.
 Each cluster consists of several **nodes** that might run on seperate machines.
 Each node consists of several **pods**.
 A pod is the smallest ressource in kubernetes and it consists of one or more Docker-containers (but ususally one).

+Nodes and pods are essential for running an application, but kubernetes offers multiple other helpful tools for managing, exposing and securing our application.
+In Kubernetes, these tools are called **ressources**
 # Hello World
 ## How to set up minikube
 In this tutorial, we will use **minikube**, a lightweight open-source version of kubernetes missing some features.
 The command